laingsimon/render-diagram/README.md

    1. Layers

 It was desired that a tool should be able to:
-1. Render a drawing from a hosted file (so that becomes the only file requiring an edit if the drawing needs to be changed)
+1. Render a diagram from a hosted file (so that becomes the only file requiring an edit if the diagram needs to be changed)
-1. Render a drawing in a familiar fashion - as similar to `img` tags as possible
+1. Render a diagram in a familiar fashion - as similar to `img` tags as possible
-1. Render a drawing in SVG format to preserve Link, Page and Layer support
+1. Render a diagram in SVG format to preserve Link, Page and Layer support
-1. Render a drawing from any webpage and (github) markdown content
+1. Render a diagram from any webpage and (github) markdown content

 All but the last point has been covered, due to enforced limitations over the `<script>` tag within markdown content.

 ### Known limitations
 1. \[All\]: [GitHub flavoured markdown](https://github.github.com/gfm/#disallowed-raw-html-extension-); script tags are modified in the content
-1. \[Relative content\]: Drawing content must be present on the same origin/host/address, or CORS must be enabled on the source of the content
+1. \[Relative content\]: Diagram content must be present on the same origin/host/address, or CORS must be enabled on the source of the content